 Snatch blocks have different end-fittings, like hooks, chain-and-grab-hook assemblies, or closed shackles.

 Pulleys also come in different sizes and can be made of different materials.
-They also have different mechanisms that open their encasements and a range of working load limits.
+They also have different mechanisms that open their encasement and a range of working load limits.

 To figure out which snatch block is right for your job, understand whether your job involves overhead lifting, towing horizontally, or towing a vehicle in a ditch.
 This changes how strong your snatch block needs to be to handle the degree of force required.